tkent-google/std-switch/README.md

 Users can turn on/off the switch by clicking it, and submitting the form will have an entry for the switch control.

-## Goals

-* Identical appearance on all platforms by default
-* Easy and flexible customization
-  * The switch control should provide a way to switch its appearance from the default one to platform-dependent one.<br>
-  * The switch control should provide a way to customize color, size, radius, etc. of its visual parts.
-* API similar to existing form controls

 ## Proposed API

 The element is provided as a [JavaScript Standard Library](https://github.com/tc39/proposal-javascript-standard-library/).